Sentra-Brain/sentra-platform/docs/arc42/07_deployment_view.md

 ---
 **Panel Access Notes:**
 - **Admin Panel (client admins only):** For SME Administrators to manage their own Sentra Brain instance, including service monitoring, configuration, and client-scope n8n workflows.
-- **Vendor Control Panel (vendor super admins only):** For JGCarmona Consulting to manage licensing, system health, root configuration, and vendor-scope n8n workflows.
+- **Vendor Control Panel (vendor super admins only):** For Juan G Carmona to manage licensing, system health, root configuration, and vendor-scope n8n workflows.
 - For all references to these panels, see [Section 12: Glossary](12_glossary.md).

 - **Management and Maintenance:**
-  - JGCarmona Consulting is responsible for initial deployment, configuration, and ongoing monitoring.
+  - Juan G Carmona is responsible for initial deployment, configuration, and ongoing monitoring.
   - Clients may be granted limited admin access based on licensing agreements.